1005 N. Marion St.

 The statute distinguishes between “grand theft” and “petit theft.”

-If you were accused of a crime of theft in Pinellas County, FL, then the case will be prosecuted at the Criminal Justice Center (CJC) courthouse in Clearwater, FL.
+If you were accused of theft in Pinellas County, FL, the case is prosecuted at the Criminal Justice Center (CJC) courthouse in Clearwater, FL.

 Attorney for Theft Crimes in Pinellas County, FL